cortexproject/cortex/docs/configuration/config-file-reference.md

 # The maximum number of series for which a query can fetch samples from each
 # ingester.
 This limit is enforced only in the ingesters (when querying samples
 # not flushed to the storage yet) and it's a per-instance limit.
 This limit is
 # ignored when running the Cortex blocks storage.
+When running Cortex with
+# blocks storage use -querier.max-fetched-series-per-query limit instead.
 # CLI flag: -ingester.max-series-per-query
 [max_series_per_query: <int> | default = 100000]